 - Bikes aren’t just for the weekend anymore, more people are using them to get from A to B.

-- Biking customers spend $$$ where parking’s easy.
+- Biking customers spend money where bike-parking’s easy.

 - Biking customers move slower, so see what your business offers.
 They can smell your coffee, read your signboard and admire your window display.

-- They tell friends where’s good to park and shop, where they feel welcome.
+- They tell friends where’s good to park and shop, and where they feel welcome.

 Find out more about how ‘Bikes mean business‘

 - Bike users make good customers – attract them with quality bike parking and by supporting proposed cycling infrastructure like cycle lanes

 - Foot traffic is good for business – make your business readily accessible to pedestrians and bike users (and not walled off by car-parking)

 - Encourage your employees and customers to bike – freeing up car parking spots for people who can’t use active transport

 - Include ‘how to bike here’ and public transport access as information on your website

 - Moving premises?
 Cut costs by reducing your expenditure on car-parking and ensuring your new premises has great bike parking, good pedestrian access and is close to public transport routes.